 Around this time every year, the riverside walks in Cumbria come alive.
 As Spring slowly makes its way up North we often smell it before we really see it – in the form of wild garlic.

 This year I decided to make the most of it properly.
 I’ve had wild garlic pesto before and loved it, so I thought I’d try my own – and I’m very glad I did.
 If you’re lucky enough to live somewhere where foraging is an option (or somewhere with a good farmers’ market), make the most of it!
 Your taste buds will thank you for it.

 – 100g wild garlic leaves

 You can eat it with anything you’d usually have pesto with (or just with a spoon).
-I particularly enjoyed mine stirred into a bowl of gnocci, griddled courgette and green beans.
+I particularly enjoy mine stirred into a bowl of pasta or gnocchi, with griddled courgette summer veg.

 *Tip: to make it vegan, swap the cheese for about 4tbsp nutritional yeast, to taste